 Visit the Student Organizations webpage

 Allegheny offers over 100 diverse clubs and organizations, giving all students the opportunity to participate in a wide range of activities.
-These student groups include student government, honorary societies, athletic organizations, College committees, community service, Greek life, media organizations, performance groups, religious organizations and special interest groups.
+These student groups include student government, honorary societies, athletic organizations, College committees, community service, fraternity and sorority life, media organizations, performance groups, religious/spiritual organizations and special interest groups.